SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - _This number was chosen because contingents usually can afford twice or thrice the number of speakers than adjes, and mathematically the ratios match when people switch roles across tournaments._
 - _Freshers can speak in their first two tournaments, and this will be enough for them to not quit even if their adjing experience sucks._
 - _This also distributes adjes evenly among multiple tournaments._
-- However, later I realized this was bad for the [narrative of adjing](#be-careful-with-all-your-words-to-not-propagate-a-negative-narrative-of-adjing)
+- However, later I realized this was bad for the [narrative of adjing](#be-careful-with-all-your-words-to-not-propagate-a-negative-narrative-of-adjing).
+(The only way to still execute this is equally say that speaking twice is 3 tourneys is also 'compulsory', but this is too delicate and weird, and for
 6. Freshers can't really adj during round 1 round 2 recruitments because they don't know what to judge, or how to analyze clashes.
 The thrill of speaking is way more than the thrill of adjing, so to bait them into the debsoc the initially need to speak.
 7. How do you get them to switch to adjing if they get used to speaking?